DanielaGjorgjieva/DreamTeam/Tasks.md

 15/12
 -some improvements were made in the homepage
 -started working on the Trailer video for the project

+16/12
+-worked on the video, did some interviews on friends, and recorded them -Helped Francesco and Alessando to debug buttons and links and to fix users.ejs

 #### Andrea Prato
 _______